rashmiKumari03/DS_Learning_KNYT/02.Student_Performance_ML_E2E_project/README.md

     -> step3: Since we want to track artifacts folder and its data using dvc , for that we need to untrack the artifacts from git.....

-    ( SO delete the folder artifacts direclty and push the chnage to git now...without artifacts )
+    ( SO delete the folder artifacts direclty and push the change to git now...without artifacts )
     ![alt text](img_extra/03.Untrack_artifacts_folder_from_git.png)

     Since it got untracked from git...